 Below, each pillar and the corresponding indicators are discussed in detail.
 While the discussion takes note of the contract-level definition of each indicator and the conceptual logic behind it, the final indicator list is already expressed in aggregate regional terms (Table 1).
-For descriptive statistics of each indicator see Appendix B, Table B1.
+For descriptive statistics of each indicator, see Table B1 in Appendix B in the supplemental data online.